fakeid30/BlackpearlFAQ/FAQ.md

 **A**: First you need to click on the report button, this can be found at the bottom of the post.
 Then you need to give the report reason and click on the report.
 Alternatively, under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A), drop your link and ask for it to be removed.
 In both ways, you will have to wait until the staff process your report.

 ### Q: Does approval apply to all sections?
 **A**: If you have the Boomer tag, then only posts in the [Golden Guides](https://blackpearl.biz/forums/154/) section need approval.
-However, if you don't have the Boomer tag, then all your posts need approval.
+However, if you don't have the Boomer tag, then all your posts require approval.

 ### Q: How can I change my user name?
 **A**: If you have a Donator tag, then you can change your user name every 24 hours.
 However, if you do not have a Donator tag, then you can change your user name only once every 30 days.

 ### Q: Can we buy reaction score with pearls?
 If no, why not?
-**A**: No, you can not buy reaction score with pearls as it would result with spamming in the forum.
+**A**: No, you can not purchase reaction score with pearls as it would result with spamming in the forum.

 ### Q: Who should I contact for which issues?
 **A**: For any Account related issues, Contact ADMINS (members whose user ID is in RED)
        For Post related issues, Contact that section's Moderators.

 ### Q: Are alternate accounts allowed?
 **A**: No, alternate accounts are NOT allowed.
-If any were to be found, both accounts will be banned.
+If any were to be found, both accounts would be banned.

-### Q: I posted in wrong section.
+### Q: I posted in the wrong section.
 What should I do?
 **A**: Contact the section's Moderators.
 Alternatively, you can also contact ADMINS.
 State your reasons, and they will shift the post to the appropriate section.
 The same can be done over our [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A).

 ### Q: Why is there no option to edit my post?